lmullen/lincolnmullen.com/source/_posts/2012-12-07-cleanup-your-markdown-text-in-vim-with-equalprg.markdown

 variable, you can clean up your Markdown text using an external program.

 First, add this line to a `~/.vim/ftplugin/pandoc.vim` file.
 This code tells Vim to use `=` to call Pandoc as a filter to format the text.
-All of the footnote

 {% codeblock lang:vim %}
 setlocal equalprg=pandoc\ -t\ markdown\ --reference-links\ --atx-headers